 Likewise, on your way home, if you were to book a flight that would stop over in Bermuda or Mexico (or any other international country), you would need to have a passport in order to board that flight.

-Who Does Need a Passport to Visit the U.S. Virgin Islands?
+Who Needs a Passport to Visit the U.S. Virgin Islands?

-You may be surprised to discover that there are many U.S. territories throughout the world and that you won't require a passport to visit any of them as a U.S. citizen.
+You may be surprised to discover that there are many U.S. territories throughout the world, however, you will require a passport to visit some of them as a U.S. citizen.